E-3 Visa Energy Jobs

 Target operators with active LCA filing history

-Employers must file a Labor Condition Application with the DOL before your E-3 can proceed.
+Employers must file a Labor Condition Application with the DOL before your E-3 visa can proceed.
 Focus on companies that have filed LCAs for energy roles before, as they already understand the process and won't balk at the paperwork.

 Clarify worksite arrangements before the offer stage